Last Updated: February 28, 2018 at 12:34 pm

 Malaysia is the leading producer of natural rubber in the world.
 About 46% of the total world’s rubber is produced in Malaysia.
-The rubber plantation was started in Malaysia in 1877.
+The rubber plantation in Malaysia was started in Malaysia in 1877.
 First, the seedlings were brought from the Amazon Basin, and were planted here on a experimental basis.
 Later, when the rubber seedlings were successfully planted, attempts were made to produce it on a commercial scale.
 The British people, who colonised the region and introduced rubber tree, provided the capital for clearing the forest and planting rubber trees.
 They also provided the market for rubber.
 The skilled labour that was needed was managed from India, particularly from South India.

 Conditions favourable for Rubber Growing

 - A mean temperature of 27°C, never falling below 22°C.